 The Ledger Nano X cryptocurrency hardware wallet supports 64-bit desktop computer operating systems Windows 8 and up, macOS 10.8 and up, and Linux.
 It is also compatible with phones with either Android 7 and up, or iOS 9 and up.

 The main downside with using the Ledger Nano X cryptocurrency hardware wallet is that it costs money to buy.
-Unlike software wallets, where you only have to pay transaction fees required to trade assets and tokens, the Ledger Nano X costs more than $150 before tax.
-For someone new to cryptocurrency, or simply comfortable with the security of another wallet, they may prefer to spend that money on acquiring extra tokens and assets, and simply use a free software wallet.
-Apart from the cost, there is little downside to the Ledger Nano X, as it is extremely secure.
-The only other potential downside being the same as with all software and hardware wallets: losing your recovery phrase with no contingencies results in losing your assets.
+The Ledger Nano X costs more than $150 before tax.
+Apart from the cost, there is essentially no downside to the Ledger Nano X, as it is extremely secure.

 No, the Ledger Nano X does not have a touch screen.
 It has a built-in display which can be navigated with the two buttons on the top of the wallet.